dispel4py/dispel4py/doc/enactment.rst

 The graph attribute within the given module is discovered automatically or can be specified (if there is more than one graph defined, for example) by using ``-a`` with the name of the variable.
 The resulting topology is assigned the id ``topology_name`` if provided, or an id is created automatically.

-If using ``-s`` (save) the Storm topology and resources are not deleted when the topology has been submitted to a remote cluster or execution has completed in local mode.
+The parameter ``-s`` (save) indicates that the Storm topology and resources are not deleted when the topology has been submitted to a remote cluster or execution has completed in local mode.
 This is useful for debugging.

 Submitting dispel4py to a Storm cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^